Local Fragments, Global Gains: Subgraph Counting using Graph Neural Networks: Introduction

+We summarize our key contributions: \begin{enumerate} \item \textbf{Expressiveness of Local $k$-WL:} We formally introduce Local $k$-WL, which applies $k$-WL to $r$-hop neighborhoods $G_v^r$ rooted at $v \in V.$ We provide, for the first time, both upper and lower bounds for its expressiveness and characterize precisely the subgraph patterns that can be distinguished and counted.

+\item \textbf{Layer $k$-WL:} A scalable variant where $k$-WL is restricted to pairs of consecutive BFS layers, reducing time and space overhead compared to standard Local $k$-WL.

+\item \textbf{Recursive WL:} A hierarchical alternative to $k$-WL.
+We first apply $1$-WL to partition nodes, and then run $(k-1)$-WL on smaller vertex sets.
+This achieves higher expressiveness than $(k-1)$-WL while maintaining better scalability than $k$-WL.

+\item \textbf{Fragmentation for Subgraph Counting:} We propose a decomposition technique that reduces the counting of complex motifs to that of simpler subpatterns.
+For example, we reduce $K_4$ counting to repeated triangle counting.
+We prove that all induced subgraphs of size at most 4 can be counted with $1$-WL and extend this methodology to larger patterns.

+\item \textbf{Comparative Expressiveness:} We provide a rigorous comparison of Local $k$-WL, Layer $k$-WL, and Recursive WL against existing GNN hierarchies such as $S_k$ and $M_k$.
+Our results show that, under comparable complexity bounds, our models are strictly more expressive. \end{enumerate}

+In summary, our work advances subgraph counting in GNNs by combining the theoretical rigor of WL with scalable localized techniques, while introducing a new fragmentation paradigm that makes counting feasible, differentiable, and efficient for real-world graph applications.

-\paragraph{Outline of the paper :} In Section \ref{prelim}, we introduce some of the terms used throughout the paper.
+\paragraph{Outline of the paper :} Section \ref{prelim} introduces some of the terms used throughout the paper.
 In Section \ref{various gnn}, we introduce the localized variants of the $k-$WL algorithm and analyze their space and time complexities.
-In Section \ref{exp_power_gnn}, we give theorems that characterize the expressiveness of the localized $k-$WL variants proposed in our work.
+Section \ref{exp_power_gnn} gives theorems that characterize the expressiveness of the localized $k-$WL variants proposed in our work.
 In Section \ref{subgraph_counting_sec}, we characterize the expressiveness of our methods in terms of subgraph and induced subgraph counting.
 We also discuss how to count the occurrences of $H$ in $G,$ using localized algorithms.
 We discuss the fragmentation approach in Section \ref{fragmentation_sec}, followed by a theoretical comparison of GNN models in Section \ref{sec:compare_mk_local}.
-The model architecture, along with the parameters used for the experiment, is explained in Section \ref{sec:model} We report the results of our experiments in Section \ref{exp_obs} and conclude the paper with Section \ref{conclusion}.
+The model architecture in Section \ref{sec:model}.
+Discusson on implementation details, hyperparameters and results of our experiments is in Section \ref{sec:experiments} and conclude the paper with Section \ref{conclusion}.